How fast will my kids/I progress?

 What should I do as a parent?

 Remember that martial arts is a life long journey, you will not get black belt results in a few months.
-Also, a huge part of martial arts is recognizing your own mistakes and working through them, if they are practicing at home or in the dojo, we ask that you take a back seat to their training (no backseat driving).
+Also, a huge part of martial arts is recognizing your own mistakes and working through them, if they are practicing at home or in the dojo, we ask that you take a back seat to your kids training (no backseat driving).
 In addition we ask you to keep an open dialog with the instructors, if there is anything at home or at school let one of us know, we would love to work it in to a long-term plan with their regular training.

 How will Martial arts help my kids in school?